 The disruptive innovation from Robinhood has also been felt in the crypto space.
 Similar to stocks, users can buy and sell cryptocurrencies on the Robinhood platform without the need for an account minimum or commission payments.

 As with the features available for stock traders on Robinhood, there are some limitations.
 One of the most prevalent is the lack of coins on the platform.
-The 7 above make up only a fraction of the coins out there and competing platforms such as Coinbase have more than 50 coins available.
-In addition, Robinhood does not currently have a wallet where users can store their coins.
-While this is currently in development, it could be a while before a wallet is on the platform.
+The 18 above make up only a fraction of the coins out there and competing platforms such as Coinbase have more than 50 coins available.

 Now, let's talk about the pros.
 Clearly, the ability to trade without commissions is a huge advantage over some competitors.
 In addition, Robinhood's simple user interface takes away some of the confusion that exists in the industry.
 Another pro is that you can have all your investments (minus your retirement savings) all in one location.
 This is a great benefit so that you can see a large chunk of your net worth from one screen.

-In addition, the announcement of a crypto wallet and new 24/7 customer service help users feel confident about the future of crypto on Robinhood.
+In addition, the announcement of 24/7 customer service help users feel confident about the future of crypto on Robinhood.

 When you transfer coins in or out of Robinhood, you should be aware that you are able to transfer up to $5,000 worth of crypto in a 24-hour period.
 Additionally, you can make up to 10 transfers in a 24-hour period.